giscafer/laoui-bootstrap/src/bootstrap/modal/docs/readme.md

 ##### UI Router resolves

-If one wants to have the modal resolve using [UI Router's](https://github.com/angular-ui/ui-router) pre-1.0 resolve mechanism, one can call `$uibResolve.setResolver('$resolve')` in the configuration phase of the application.
+If one wants to have the modal resolve using [UI Router's](https://github.com/angular-ui/ui-router) pre-1.0 resolve mechanism, one can call `$uiResolve.setResolver('$resolve')` in the configuration phase of the application.
 One can also provide a custom resolver as well, as long as the signature conforms to UI Router's [$resolve](http://angular-ui.github.io/ui-router/site/#/api/ui.router.util.$resolve).

 When the modal is opened with a controller, a `$resolve` object is exposed on the template with the resolved values from the resolve object.
 If using the component option, see details on how to access this object in component section of the modal documentation.